kaminosekai54/MitoSplitter/README.md

 The name of the file will be used to name the sequence in the gene fasta file

+WARNING : Except the special case above,  do not use "_" in your file name, it will result by an error...

 if you are using .gb file, no worries, they will be automaticly rename correctly, you have also a stand alone rename tool in "tools" folder.